ducciorocchini/comec_songs_jam/readme.md

-# Songs for the jam session at COMEC Trieste - https://akcongress.com/comec/
+# Songs and material for the jam session at COMEC Trieste - https://akcongress.com/comec/

 ## Musicians 🎼:
 + Jacopo Iaria - drums 🥁